 Where to find the best Korean BBQ in Melbourne

-Chuck a shrimp on the Korean BBQ this festive season.
+Chuck a shrimp on the Korean BBQ.
 Feast on dishes like sticky fried chicken, wagyu beef, kimchi pancakes and so much more.

 Paik’s BBQ